Top tips from our trainees

-Daniel Gibson is a music trainee, a recent graduate and a former Dixons City Academy student.
+Daniel, Music trainee, and a former Dixons City Academy student

 "My main tip to thrive during your training year is to ask your mentor questions and get as much support as you can from them."

-Faiza Salhi is a science trainee and a mother of four children.
+Faiza, Science trainee and a mother of four children

 "Always remember you are not alone and when things get tough, seek help.
 There is always help and support from everyone at Dixons."